 Jon began the complex process of bronze lost wax casting – an ancient and time-honoured process used for thousands of years all over the world.
 What was particularly challenging about this project was that Jon had to create a three dimensional likeness with only black and white photographs as a reference.

 Embracing technology, Jon had photos of Bob Hawke scanned into a computer program that mapped the proportions of his face, printing them in 3D.
 In capturing Bob Hawke’s expression, Jon’s aim was to convey compassion, contemplation, reflection and the liveliness for which he was renowned.

-Bob Hawke College Sports Uniform
+Bob Hawke College Physical Activity Uniform

 Katitjin Bidi (Knowledge Journey)

 The College commissioned indigenous artist, Jade Dolman, to design the student sports uniform.